Universal bound on microwave dissipation in superconducting circuits

 Figure \ref{fig1} presents the central result of this work: the evolution of quality factors $Q_{\rm i}$ as a function of $\sigma_2$ for most of the studied materials available in the literature (see Table \ref{Table1}).
 The dataset includes both thin-film planar resonators (filled circles), 3D cavities (empty triangles), and transmon qubits (filled stars).
 To ensure consistent comparisons, $Q_{\rm i}$ values for resonators are restricted to low photon numbers and the lowest experimentally accessible temperatures (typically below $0.1$ K).
 This minimizes material-dependent photon-number or temperature dependencies, which, while sometimes non-monotonic, typically vary $Q_{\rm i}$ by no more than an order of magnitude.
 Given the multi-decade variation in both $Q_{\rm i}$ and $\sigma_2$ on the double-logarithmic scale and the scatter in the data, accounting for these dependencies would only result in a slight upward shift in $Q_{\rm i}$ values, without altering our findings.

 Two main striking observations emerge from this figure.
 First, the dataset is conspicuously divided by a diagonal line in the $\sigma_2 - Q_{\rm i}$ plane, above which no values of the quality factor have ever been reported.
 All collected values of $Q_{\rm i}$ appear to be bounded by the empirical relation $Q_{\rm i}^{\rm max} \approx \kappa \, \sigma_2$ with a proportionality factor $\kappa \sim (0.1-1)$ $\Omega$.m (see diagonal red strips), which establishes an upper limit of $Q_{\rm i}$ for a given material's $\sigma_2$.
-This boundary extends nearly linearly across the entire range of $\sigma_2$, that is, over seven order of magnitude, encompassing strongly disordered superconductors such as grAl, a:InO, and TiN/AlN, moderately disordered superconductors like Hf and TiN, and even includes 3D cavities of Al and Nb, which achieve record-high $Q_{\rm i}$ and $\sigma_2$ values.
+This boundary extends nearly linearly across the entire range of $\sigma_2$, that is, over seven order of magnitude, encompassing strongly disordered superconductors such as grAl (light green points), a:InO (red points), and TiN/AlN (dark blue points), moderately disordered superconductors like Hf (grey points), TiN (light blue points), and $\beta$-Ta (pink points) and even includes 3D cavities of Al (dark yellow triangles) and Nb (dark green triangles), which achieve record-high $Q_{\rm i}$ and $\sigma_2$ values.
 For two-dimensional films, the boundary can be expressed as

 where $\sigma_2^{\square}$ is the sheet conductance and $\eta \sim 10^{-2}$--$10^{-3}$ a dimensionless constant.
 The microscopic origin of $\eta$ will be discussed later in the article.

 Since most superconducting resonators and cavities operate within a narrow bandwidth of $2-12$ GHz (with an average frequency of the entire dataset $\omega/2\pi = 5.5$ GHz, see Supplementary Materials Figure \ref{fig:extended_fig1}), $\sigma_2$ is primarily dependent on the material's superfluid density via the relation $\sigma_2 \propto n_s/\omega $.